 In other words, this device can transfer new TPMS sensor IDs directly to a vehicle’s ECU.
-If you are an auto mechanic you understand that most foreign cars usually require a comprehensive relearn procedure before being sold or used locally.
-When it comes to TPMS relearn, the MS906TS will initiate the process automatically and save you from the hassle of doing it manually.
+If you are an auto mechanic, you understand that most foreign cars usually require a comprehensive relearn procedure before being sold or used locally.
+When it comes to TPMS relearn, the MS906TS will automatically initiate the process and save you from the hassle of doing it manually.

 Luckily the MS906TS offers a solution for that.
 The 802.11 b/g/n Wi-Fi module covers a fairly long distance.
 With speeds of up to 54Mbps, this connection lets you run diagnostics from outside the car.

-Note that you will need an OBD2 dongle that supports Bluetooth, Wi-Fi or both for you to use this scanner’s wireless connections.
+Note that you will need an OBD2 dongle that supports Bluetooth, Wi-Fi, or both for you to use this scanner’s wireless connections.
 That’s a small cost to pay considering how enhanced your mobility will be.

 While Bluetooth and Wi-Fi are the most important connections, at least as far as diagnostics, they are not the only ones supported by the Autel MS906TS.
-It also features USB 2.0, Mini USB 2.0, SD Card, HDMI 1.4a and Class1 ports.
+It also features USB 2.0, Mini USB 2.0, SD Card, HDMI 1.4a, and Class1 ports.

-That means if a car was manufactured after 1996 then it should be compatible, provided it has the 16-pin OBD2 port.
-For a complete list of covered vehicles please visit Autel’s website.
+That means if a car was manufactured after 1996, then it should be compatible, provided it has the 16-pin OBD2 port.
+For a complete list of covered vehicles, please visit Autel’s website.
 You can reach them for inquiries regarding the compatibility of your car.

-The MS906BT is similar to the MS906TS, with the only difference being that the latter has a built-in TPMS antenna.
+The MS906BT is similar to the MS906TS, with the only difference being that the latter has a built-in TPMS antennae.
 Also, the MS906TS doesn’t support J2534 flashing, a feature that some mechanics may need for emissions-related diagnostics.

 On its part, the Autel MS906 lacks Bluetooth connectivity, the inspection camera, and the oscilloscope.
 Furthermore, it’s not designed to work on premium vehicles like Bentley and Maserati, and it doesn’t support coding for many systems.
 The MS906TS does all those, which makes it significantly superior.

-Overall, the Autel MaxiSYS MS906TS is a great diagnostic tool for professionals.
-Its wide vehicle coverage, combined with support for basic and advanced diagnostics, means you can use it as the primary scan tool in an auto shop.Check Price at Amazon
+Overall, Autel MaxiSYS MS906TS is an excellent diagnostic tool for professionals.
+Its comprehensive vehicle coverage, combined with support for basic and advanced diagnostics, means you can use it as the primary scan tool in an auto shop.Check Price at Amazon